Quantum advantage from negativity of a work quasiprobability distribution: Quasiprobability distribution

-where the average is calculated with respect to $\rho(t_1)$ as $\langle X \rangle_{t} = \Tr{X\rho(t)}$ for any operator $X$ and we defined $H^{(H)}(t_2)=U^\dagger_{t_2,t_1}H(t_2)U_{t_2,t_1}$.
+where the average is calculated with respect to $\rho(t_1)$ as $\langle X \rangle_{t} = \Tr{X\rho(t)}$ for any operator $X$ and we define $H^{(H)}(t_2)=U^\dagger_{t_2,t_1}H(t_2)U_{t_2,t_1}$.
 We note that only the first two moments do not depend on the parameter $q$, whereas the higher moments, which will play a key role in our analysis, depend on the particular representation chosen, i.e., on the value of $q$.
-This quasiprobability distribution $p_q(w)$ satisfies some conditions~\cite{Francica22b} and helps us to understand what work statistics in quantum regime is.
+This quasiprobability distribution $p_q(w)$ is the only quasiprobability distribution that satisfies some conditions~\cite{Francica22b} (it reproduces the two-point measurement scheme for incoherent initial states and gives the values for $\langle w\rangle$ and $\langle w^2\rangle$ of above) and helps us to understand what the work statistics in the quantum regime is.
 When the quasiprobability distribution $p_q(w)$ also takes negative values, we can get some advantage.
-As noted in Ref.~\cite{Francica24b}, when there is negativity the moments are not constrained by the Jensen's inequality.
+As noted in Ref.~\cite{Francica24b}, when there is negativity, the moments are not constrained by the Jensen's inequality.
 Then, given a strictly increasing function $f(w)$ that is concave, i.e., such that $f'(w)>0$ and $f''(w)\leq 0$, if $p_q(w)\geq 0$ for all $w$, from the Jensen's inequality we get the lower bound

 If $f(w)=a w + b$, with $a>0$, this bound is trivially saturated, but for a function $f(w)$ such that $\min_w -f''(w)/f'(w)\geq \varepsilon$ for a given $\varepsilon>0$, the bound cannot be saturated and if the bound is violated then there is negativity.
 We can refer to $f(w)$ as utility function, as usual.
-Thus, when $\langle w \rangle$ is negative for some processes of work extraction, we can get a larger amount of work extracted $w_{ex}=-\langle w \rangle$ going beyond the bound given by the utility $f(w)$, provided that these processes show quasiprobability distributions of work also taking negative values.
+Thus, when $\langle w \rangle$ is negative for some work extraction processes, we can get a larger amount of work extracted $w_{ex}=-\langle w \rangle$ that goes beyond the bound given by the utility $f(w)$, provided that these processes show quasiprobability distributions of work also taking negative values.
 However, differently from the case discussed, it is not clear how the negativity of the quasiprobability can be related to the charging quantum advantage, which involves the duration time $\tau$ and the work moments seem to play no role.

 In the end, we note that negativity can be measured with $\mathcal N = \int |p_q(w)|dw$, which is larger than 1, i.e., $\mathcal N>1$, if and only if $p_q(w)$ takes also negative values~\cite{Francica23}.
 We define the characteristic function $\chi_q(u)=\langle e^{iwu}\rangle$, such that the quasiprobability distribution is achieved by performing the Fourier transform $p_q(w)=\frac{1}{2\pi}\int e^{-iwu}\chi_q(u)du$.
 We get $\chi_q(u)=\frac{1}{2}(X_q(u)+X_{1-q}(u))$, where